Mac Tutorials

 Different shortcuts

+If you're transitioning from Windows to macOS, here's a helpful tip for first-time Mac users: familiarize yourself with the Command (Cmd) key.
 If you’re coming over from Windows, you’ll be accustomed to using the Ctrl key for most keyboard shortcuts like copying and pasting.
-In macOS, you’ll use the Command (Cmd) key for most Mac keyboard shortcuts, which will have either a picture of an Apple on it or a clover leaf symbol.
-Mac keyboards do have Ctrl keys on them too, but they don’t do the same thing as in Windows.
-They also have the Option (Opt) key where Windows keyboards have Alt.
+On macOS, you’ll use the Command (Cmd) key for most Mac keyboard shortcuts, which will have either a picture of an Apple on it or a cloverleaf symbol.
+This subtle difference may be confusing initially, but it's a fundamental part of understanding how to use Mac effectively.
+Once you’ve had the chance to get familiar with these keys and uncover all Mac’s secret shortcuts, you’ll soon be working away on your laptop efficiently.

 Finding your way around macOS